File: coreutils.info, Node: du invocation, Next: stat invocation, Prev: df invocation, Up: Disk usage

 ====================================

-'du' reports the amount of disk space used by the specified files and
+'du' reports the amount of disk space used by the set of specified files

 du [OPTION]...
 [FILE]...